ykwon0407/wdro_local_perturbation/README.md

 # Distributionally Robust Optimization with Interpolated Data
 In this repository, we provide all python codes used in the paper 'Distributionally Robust Optimization with Interpolated Data'.

+## NEED TO CHANGE IT WITH SHELL FILES.

 ## Prepare datasets
 The following simple code produces the `tfrecord` files used in this repository.
 ```